-Twelve total course units are required for the major: three foundational course units in HIS 210, 220, 230; eight course units at the 300 or 400 levels, and 498 (Senior Capstone Research Seminar.)
+Twelve total course units are required for the major: three foundational course units in HIS 210, 220, 230; eight course units at the 300 or 400 levels (including two Readings Seminars), and 498 (Senior Capstone Research Seminar.)
 These requirements apply to all History majors, including those seeking teacher certification.